network-dave/xlscolors/README.md

 - xlscolors will look for a .yaml file with the same name as the Excel file (e.g. file1.yaml for file1.xlsx)
 - alternatively, a specific stylesheet can be specified at the command line with the --stylesheet argument
-- if no file is found then it will use xlscolors.yaml
+- if no file is found then it will look for xlscolors.yaml in the currect working directory, then in xlscolors.py's directory
-- if none of these files are found xlscolors will stop.
+- if none of these files are found then xlscolors will exit.